-Transportation Projects
+• Transportation Projects

-No less than 90% of Type B funds received will be used for transportation projects.
-Transportation capital improvement projects (TCIP) will be reviewed by staff at least quarterly and will be presented to the Type B board at the next scheduled meeting, as needed.
+No less than 90% of the Type B Funds received will be used for Transportation projects.
+The transportation capital improvement projects (TCIP) will be reviewed by staff at least quarterly and will be presented to the Type B board at the next scheduled meeting, as needed.

-Economic Development Purposes
+• Economic Development Purposes

-The remaining 10% of Type B funds may be used for economic development purposes covered under local government code including:
+The remaining 10% may be used for Economic Development purposes covered under local government code including:

-- City funding for the Round Rock Economic Development Partnership for ongoing programs. - Any remaining funds will be placed into a dedicated economic development account to be used for any lawful purpose under the local government code and in accordance with economic development strategies.
+- City funding for the Round Rock Economic Development Partnership for ongoing programs. - Any remaining funds will be placed into a dedicated Economic Development Account to be used for any lawful purpose under the local government code and in accordance with economic development strategies.

-The economic incentive program payments (EIPs) will be reviewed by staff at least quarterly and will be presented to the Type B board at its next scheduled meeting, as needed.
+The economic incentive programs (EIP) will be reviewed by staff at least quarterly and will be presented to the Type B board at its next scheduled meeting, as needed.